 Buy a good washer fluid with an antifreeze solution – regular fluids just won’t cut it in freezing temperatures.
 You should replace your windshield wipers every 6-12 months depending on wear and tear.
 If your car has a forward-facing camera that’s mounted anywhere near your windshield, you must ensure that it’s in proper working order by taking your car to an auto shop for an ADAS Calibration.

 These types of repairs can be costly, but you really need your defroster and heater to function properly in order to drive safely in the winter.
 However, one tip that may save you money on a defroster repair, is to check for air leaks around doors and windows.
 Leaks can allow in extra moisture that will make it seem like you have a broken defroster.
 If you start to notice that there are leaks, you want to take your car to the nearest VW Auto services shop to have your defroster and heater checked by the mechanic.

 - Check your tires

-This could mean a couple of different things – you may want to invest in snow tires or just make sure your current tires aren’t too worn out.
+This could mean a couple of different things – you may want to go to your local tire sale shop and buy snow tires or just make sure your current tires aren’t too worn out.
 If you don’t buy snow tires, you’ll want to check the air pressure on your current tires.
 On newer cars, the recommended cold tire pressure is most commonly listed on a sticker inside the driver’s door.
 Check your tread for wear and tear as well.
 Also remember that if you do skid on an icy road don’t slam on your brakes!
 Take your foot off the gas and turn into the skid until you come to a complete stop.